moofacka/workflow/docs/cap.md

-# Conditional Access framework and policies
+# Conditional Access framework and policies1

 This article provides a framework for implementing a persona-based Conditional Access architecture, like the one described in [Conditional Access Zero Trust architecture](/azure/architecture/guide/security/conditional-access-architecture).
 In this article, there are details on how to form and name the Conditional Access policies.
 There's also a starting point for creating policies.